circleci/circleci-docs/jekyll/_cci2/language-go.md

 Success!
 You just set up CircleCI 2.0 for a Go app.
 Check out our [project’s build page](https://circleci.com/gh/CircleCI-Public/circleci-demo-go) to see how this looks when building on CircleCI.

-If you have any questions about the specifics of testing your Go applicatio, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.
+If you have any questions about the specifics of testing your Go application, head over to our [community forum](https://discuss.circleci.com/) for support from us and other users.